waits/unwrapped/README.md

 Element.empty() // clears innerHTML and returns self NodeList.first() // first Element or null
 NodeList.last() // last Element or null
-Document.on(event, callback) // adds event listener to document object Element.on(event, callback) // adds event listener to element NodeList.on(event, callback) // adds event listener to each element
+NodeList.remove() // removes all elements in NodeList from the DOM Document.on(event, callback) // adds event listener to document object Element.on(event, callback) // adds event listener to element NodeList.on(event, callback) // adds event listener to each element